On the Injectivity of Euler Integral Transforms with Hyperplanes and Quadric Hypersurfaces: Introduction

 \subsection{Outline}

 The paper is organized as follows.
 In Section~\ref{sec:Background}, we introduce the relevant backgrounds in o-minimal structures, Euler calculus, and the ECT.
-In Section~\ref{sec:Hyperplanes}, we discuss the invertibility of the ECT to all constructible functions, leading to a complete characterization of invertibility in Theorem~\ref{thm: hyperplane invertible}.
-In Section~\ref{sec:Quadric Hypersurfaces}, we extend the ECT to the QECT by considering quadric surfaces rather than hyperplanes in the sublevel sets of the integral transform and discuss several results on the invertibility of the QECT, leading to Theorem~\ref{thm: quadric zero vector} and Theorem~\ref{thm: quadric interpolation} in the end.
+In Section~\ref{sec:Hyperplanes}, we discuss the injectivity of the ECT to all constructible functions, leading to a complete characterization of injectivity in Theorem~\ref{thm: hyperplane injective}.
+In Section~\ref{sec:Quadric Hypersurfaces}, we extend the ECT to the QECT by considering quadric surfaces rather than hyperplanes in the sublevel sets of the integral transform and discuss several results on the injectivity of the QECT, leading to Theorem~\ref{thm: quadric zero vector} and Theorem~\ref{thm: quadric interpolation} in the end.